Brain Aneurysm Repair – Indications, Procedure, Risk

 • Clipping is done during an open craniotomy.

-• Endovascular repair, most often using a coil or coiling and stenting (mesh tubes), is a less invasive way to treat some aneurysms.
+• Endovascular repair, most often using a coil or coiling and stenting (mesh tubes), is a less way to treat some aneurysms.

 During aneurysm clipping: